 Are children involved in helping their communities?
 If so, how?

-Yes.
 From day one, Shanti Bhavan instills within its children the importance of fighting against social discrimination and poverty.
-Shanti Bhavan children are passionate about uplifting their communities, whether it is conducting classes in their villages, serving as role models for younger brothers and sisters, or educating their families on hygiene and health.
+Shanti Bhavan students are passionate about uplifting their communities, whether it is by conducting classes in their villages, serving as role models for younger brothers and sisters, or educating their families on hygiene and health.
 Post graduation, students seek prestigious leadership opportunities and jobs to bring about positive change in their communities.
 Additionally, many college and working graduates regularly return to Shanti Bhavan to teach and mentor younger students.

 Who helps run Shanti Bhavan?

-Shanti Bhavan maintains a highly competent and dedicated team of full-time faculty, administrative staff and support personnel.
+Shanti Bhavan maintains a highly competent and dedicated team of full-time faculty, administrative staff, and support personnel.
 This team includes full-time Indian teachers that work at the school year-round, administrative staff that oversees the day-to-day operations, caretakers, maintenance, kitchen staff, and security.
 Shanti Bhavan also recruits qualified international volunteers to help carry out the institution’s mission.